Axway/api-builder-docs/content/en/docs/guide_openapi/response_handling.md

 content: {}
 ```

-In OpenAPI 2.0, a required response body is one that defines a [OpenAPI response `schema`](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#responseObject).
-Otherwise,
+In OpenAPI 2.0, a required response body is one that defines an [OpenAPI response `schema`](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#responseObject).
+Otherwise, a response body must not be returned.

 ```yaml
 description: The user object